 We have discussed the operational errors that can occur by not maintaining Shopify numbers.
 However, confusion, complexity, and unnecessary stress are also results of not compiling accounting data.
 One such case of difficulty arises when the data presented on Shopify does not reconcile with the one in the bank.

 When the sources of information are different but the information provided is similar, there is no cause of concern.
 However, when our bank statement gives a different reading to the numbers provided at Shopify, it is not only a cause of interest but is also an indication to manage our accounts better.

-Most sellers online to tap in a broader customer base tend to provide their users with a variety of options for payment.
-It is challenging to keep track of all the incoming payments when many options such as (Shopify Payments, Paypal and Stripe) are provided.
+Most sellers online to tap into a broader customer base tend to provide their users with a variety of options for payment.
+It is challenging to keep track of all the incoming payments when many options such as (Shopify Payments, Paypal, and Stripe) are provided.